vllab-cau/vllab-cau.github.io/_pages/research.md

    in construction sites by analyzing potential risks and hazards, collecting visual data, and developing machine learning based risk-identification algorithms.

-   Funded by National Research Foundation Basic Research Laboratory Program. <br>
+   Funded by National Research Foundation (Basic Research Laboratory). <br>

 -----
 **Pose Estimation for Bin-Picking with a 3D Model**